MohammadFakhraee/PersianCalendarView/README.md

             )
         }
 ```
-**CAUTION:** be careful to support dark/light theme when changing default colors.
+**CAUTION!** be careful to support dark/light theme when changing default colors.

 **Note:** additional attributes will be added to the view.

 ### Listener

 You can easily set user's selected day listener by calling `setOnDaySelectedListener` method.

 ```kotlin
         findViewById<PersianCalendarView>(R.id.shamsiView).apply {
             setOnDaySelectedListener {